gwilkinson01/gwilkinson01.github.io/docs/_pages/home.md

 💻 If you're interested, check out my projects and contributions on [Github](https://github.com/gwilkinson01).

+Views and opinions expressed are solely my own and do not neccessarily reflect the official policy or position of any employer, organisation, or company I am affiliated with.
+All content is for informational purposes only and should not be taken as professional advice.

 ⚡️ Enjoying my blog?
 Buy me a coffee… in sats!
 Tip me via my Lightning address: gw1@strike.me